CaptainLebyadkin/z-gen-Expanded-Scientific-Article-Generator/README.md

 -Requires perl, latex and bibtex installed

--to run, type in a unix command line: perl make-latex.pl
+-To run, type in a unix command line: >>

+perl make-latex.pl

 Cool options (which can be appended to the command above):